stevetraut/go-tutorials/web-service-gin.md

 ### Write the code

+As you follow these steps, ignore the errors visible in the editor.
+You'll fix these **Run the code**, below.

-1. Beneath the struct code you added in the preceding section, paste the following code to get the album list.
+1. Beneath the slice of structs you added in the preceding section, paste the following code to get the album list.

     This `handleAllAlbums` function creates JSON from the slice of `album` structs, writing the JSON into the response.